Yes2Health Broadcasting Network

+Yes2Health Broadcasting Network (Y2HBN) is a Philippine media company with headquarters at Tagum.
+Y2H operates FM radio stations in the country under the XFM and Solid FM brands.

+History

+The company began operations in 2021 when naturopathy doctor and Palawan-born entrepreneur Remelito Uy acquired the Xanthone Plus line of herbal products from the eponymous broadcast firm managed by his elder brother Ramel.
+Prior to the launch of Y2H's own radio operations, it produced blocktime programs discussing alternative medicine on various third-party AM and FM stations.

-XFM began broadcasts on February 28, 2022 as a local entity when a group of mediamen led by Yes2Health chief executive officer and Palawan entrepreneur, Dr. Remelito Y. Uy, took over the operations of RMCBC-owned DXDE-FM in Tagum City.
-This formed the nucleus of XFM until the company transferred its broadcasting operations to Southern Broadcasting Network-owned DXSS-FM in Davao City later that year.
+XFM began broadcasts on February 28, 2022 as a local entity when a group of mediamen led by Uy took over the operations of RMCBC-owned DXDE-FM in Tagum City.
+This formed the nucleus of the network until it transferred its broadcasting operations to Southern Broadcasting Network-owned DXSS-FM in Davao City later that year.
 After garnering initial success, XFM expanded into various provincial markets across the country by the use of airtime lease agreements.

+Properties

-Aside from the news/talk and secular music programming, XFM also airs gospel music from sunset of every Friday until after sunset the next day under the Gospel Hour block due to the Uy's affiliation with the Seventh Day Adventist Reform Movement.
+Similar to K5 News FM, XFM also airs gospel music from sunset of every Friday until after sunset the next day under the Gospel Hour block due to the Uy family's affiliation with the Seventh Day Adventist Reform Movement.

-In addition, Y2H also owns Solid FM, the sister brand of XFM that carries an easy listening genre as well as serving as an overflow station of the main network in key areas.